Alexander Herzen: Life

 Herzen (or Gertsen) was an illegitimate son of a rich Russian landowner, Ivan Yakovlev, and Henriette Wilhelmina Luisa Haag from Stuttgart.
-Yakovlev gave his son the surname Herzen because he was a "child of his heart" (German Herz).
+Yakovlev gave his son the surname Herzen because he was a "child of his heart" (Herz).

 He was first cousin to Count Sergei Lvovich Levitsky, considered the patriarch of Russian photography and one of Europe's most important early photographic pioneers, inventors and innovators.
 In 1860, Levitsky would immortalize Herzen in a famous photograph.

 Herzen was born in Moscow, shortly before Napoleon's invasion of Russia and brief occupation of the city.
 His father, after a personal interview with Napoleon, was allowed to leave Moscow after agreeing to bear a letter from the French to the Russian emperor in St. Petersburg.
 His family accompanied him to the Russian lines.

 A year later, the family returned to Moscow and stayed there until after Herzen had completed his studies at Moscow University.
 In 1834, Herzen and his lifelong friend Nikolay Ogarev were arrested and tried for attending a festival where verses by Sokolovsky, that were uncomplimentary to the tsar, were sung.
 He was found guilty, and in 1835 banished to Vyatka, now Kirov, in north-eastern European Russia.
 He remained there until 1837, when the tsar's son, Grand Duke Alexander (who later became become tsar Alexander II), accompanied by the poet Zhukovsky, visited the city and intervened on his behalf.
 Herzen was allowed to leave Vyatka for Vladimir, where he was appointed editor of the city's official gazette.
 In 1837, he eloped with his cousin Natalya Zakharina, secretly marrying her.

 In 1839 he was set free and returned to Moscow in 1840, where he met literary critic Vissarion Belinsky, who was strongly influenced by him.
-Upon arrival, he was appointed as secretary to Count Alexander Stroganov in the ministry of the interior at St Petersburg; but due to complaining about a death caused by a police officer, was sent to Novgorod where he was a state councillor until 1842.
+Upon arrival, he was appointed as secretary to Count Alexander Stroganov, in the ministry of the interior at St Petersburg; but due to complaining about a death caused by a police officer, was sent to Novgorod where he was a state councillor until 1842.
 In 1846, his father died, leaving him a large inheritance.